The more you scout the better your chance of success.

 Tyrone Forage Soybeans have been shown in field tests to perform exceptionally well, keeping full maturity just when deer are in rut leaving beans for the deer to eat and providing bedding, feeding, and rutting areas.
-The high protein content (25%) in the leaves mean that deer obtain high quality protein in summer exactly when their buck's racks are developing, does are lactacting and fawns are growing.
+The high protein content (28.3%) in the leaves at bloom mean that deer obtain high quality protein in summer exactly when their buck's racks are developing, does are lactacting and fawns are growing.
 The higher protein content in the beans(42.1%) mean that deer have a high quality protein source during the rut and throughout the winter.

 Plant whatever space you have however, we suggest planting one-acre plots, with five acres being ideal for maximum performance.
 Plant anytime between April and mid-July and watch them grow until the first killing frost in some geographies.

 Those monster bucks and cattle will thank you!